imjatinx/django-deploy-uWSGI-nginx-linux/README.md

 To deploy a **Django** application on your VPS, you typically use **uWSGI** as the application server and **Nginx** as the reverse proxy.
 Here's a step-by-step guide on deploying Django on your VPS, assuming you're using **Nginx** as the web server and want to set it up with a domain and SSL.

 ### Prerequisites:
-- A VPS with root access (DigitalOcean in your case).
+- A VPS with root access.
 - Nginx installed.
 - A domain name pointing to your VPS.
 - SSL with Certbot (Let's Encrypt) installed.